pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-mkdocs.md

 ## Building and publishing

 The `mkdocs build` command builds the website in a directory called `site`.

+!!! note
+    You must run `mkdocs build` in the directory that contains the `mkdocs.yml` file.

 To publish the site, use FTP to transfer the contents of that directory to a folder on a webserver.

 !!! hint
     To prevent Git from tracking changes to the `site` directory, create a file called